Nuclear salt-water rocket: Limitations

 The propellant used in the initial design would contain a rather large amount of the relatively expensive isotope ^{235}U, which would not be very cost effective.
 However, if the use of NSWR began to rise, it would be possible to replace this with the cheaper isotopes ^{233}U or ^{239}Pu in either fission breeder reactors or (much better) nuclear fusion–fission hybrid reactors.
 These other fissiles would have the right characteristics to serve nearly as well, at a relatively low cost.

-Another major limitation of the nuclear salt water rocket design by Robert Zubrin included the lack of a material to be used in the reaction chamber that could actually sustain such a reaction within a spacecraft.
+Another major limitation of the Zubrin's nuclear salt-water rocket design included the lack of a material to be used in the reaction chamber that could actually sustain such a reaction within a spacecraft.
 Zubrin claimed in his design that the apparatus was created so that the liquid flow rate or velocity was what mattered most in the process, not the material.
 Therefore, he argued that if the proper velocity was chosen for the liquid traveling through the reaction chamber, the site of maximum fission release could then be located at the end of the chamber, thus allowing the system to remain intact and safe to operate.
 These claims have still not been proven due to no test of such a device having ever been conducted.

-For example, Zubrin argues that if diluted nuclear fuel flows into the chamber at speed similar to diffusion speed of thermal neutrons, then nuclear reaction is confined in the chamber and does not damage the rest of the system (the nuclear analog of a gas burner).
+For example, Zubrin argues that if diluted nuclear fuel flows into the chamber at speed similar to diffusion speed of thermal neutrons, then the nuclear reaction is confined in the chamber and does not damage the rest of the system (the nuclear analog of a gas burner).
 A possible problem in that line of thinking is that neutrons do not all diffuse at the same velocity, but have a broad distribution over several orders of magnitude.
 It is possible that tails of this velocity distribution would be sufficient to generate enough heat in fuel feeding system (by scattering and fission) to destroy the system.
-This question can be perhaps answered by detailed Monte-Carlo simulations of neutron transport.
+This question can be perhaps answered by detailed Monte Carlo simulations of neutron transport.

-The vessel's exhaust would contain radioactive isotopes, but in space these would be rapidly dispersed after travelling only a short distance; the exhaust would also be travelling at high speed (in Zubrin's scenario, faster than Solar escape velocity, allowing it to eventually leave the Solar System).
-This is however of little use on the surface of a planet, where a NSWR would eject massive quantities of superheated steam, still containing fissioning nuclear salts.
+The vessel's exhaust would contain radioactive isotopes, but in space, these would be rapidly dispersed after travelling only a short distance; the exhaust would also be travelling at high speed (in Zubrin's scenario, faster than Solar escape velocity, allowing it to eventually leave the Solar System).
+However, this is of little use on the surface of a planet, where a NSWR would eject massive quantities of superheated steam, still containing fissioning nuclear salts.
 Terrestrial testing might be subject to reasonable objections; as one physicist wrote: